Kichiyaki/gqlgen-nextjs-postgres-starter/frontend/readme.md

 1. Clone this repository.
 2. Navigate to the right directory.
-3. <b>First, run the backend server!</b> Type "yarn run dev" in your command prompt/terminal or whatever.
+3. <b>First, run the backend server!</b> Type "yarn run dev" in your command prompt/terminal.
 4. App should start.

 ## Tech/framework used